zubinchopra/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 **What is Compile on Save ?**

+Compile on Save is an option in **VS** TypeScript Project Properties that allows the developer to compile  .ts files when they are saved to disk.  **VS 2017** should do a full build of the project when save is invoked for the first time, and incremental builds on saves thereafter.
+The same result can be accomplished with a `tsconfig.json` file  in  **VS Code** by using  Ctrl-Shift-B to open the Build Task window, and  selecting the `tsc: build task`  from the global Tasks menu.
+When  you enter  `tsc *.ts --watch`  in the Build Task window, this will monitor the folder for any changes in the  TypeScript files and compile them behind the scenes.
+For more information, see [https://code.visualstudio.com/docs/languages/typescript](https://code.visualstudio.com/docs/languages/typescript).

-Compile on Save is a **TypeScript** option that   .
-To use it, make sure that **TypeScript** 2.0.3 was installed on your machine.
+To use Compile on Save, make sure that **TypeScript** 2.3.3 was installed on your machine.
 The version can be verified by executing the following  command:

 ```bash
 $>tsc -version
 ```
-Then, verify that when a **TypeScript** file is saved, that the following text is displayed in the bottom left corner of your the **Visual Studio** application.
+Then, verify that when a **TypeScript** file is saved, that the following text is displayed in the bottom left corner of the **Visual Studio** application.

 ![alt-text](../media/portalfx-ide-setup/ide-setup.png "CompileOnSaveVisualStudio")